rs-station/rs-booster/README.md

 # rs-booster
 `rs-booster` contains commandline scripts for diffraction data analysis tasks.

-This package can be viewed as a "booster pack" for [`reciprocalspaceship`](https://github.com/Hekstra-Lab/reciprocalspaceship).
+This package can be viewed as a "booster rocket" for [`reciprocalspaceship`](https://github.com/Hekstra-Lab/reciprocalspaceship).

 ### Installation